demitry/az-204/Theory/Course/Section 10 - Implement Azure security - Authentication and Authorization.md

 4. The application itself is responsible for authenticating the user.

 ## API's and Authorization [204]

+1. Delegate the task of authentication to an external identity provider (AD).

+2. The provider can take care of additional authentication mechanisms (MFA)

+**API**

+User - App - API (get customer/product/order info...) - DB

+API - code is isolated

+Multiple apps can access API (not embed this code)

+User - App - API (get customer/product/order info...) - DB

+API must authorize our user to access uor data.

+Authorization.

+App -> Identity Provider sends password to API

+Generate/send the access token - API can decide - five access.

+Life time - 60-90 min.

+The API can validate the token based on the aud claims

 ## Using Microsoft libraries [205]
 ## OAuth2 - Authorization Code Grant - Initial Understanding [206]
 ## OAuth2 - Authorization Code Grant - More details [207]